-Some of her most enjoyable cooking highlights have been experiences auditioning and cooking personally for a termanally ill man who loved food so much he wanted a chef to cook for him for his last few months.
-She also has cooked for Barry Levinson as his personal chef on the set of Liberty Heights, as well as Billy Joel's band on several concert dates.
+Some of her most enjoyable cooking highlights have included auditioning and cooking personally for a terminally ill man who loved food so much he wanted a chef to cook for him for his last few months.
+She also has cooked for Barry Levinson as his personal chef on the set of Liberty Heights, as well as cooking for Billy Joel's band for several concert dates.

-Her career highlights as a chef for the last 18 years have been being the chef and owner of Pierpoint.
+Her career highlights as a chef for the last 25 years have included being the chef and owner of Pierpoint.
 Prior to that she was a chef instructor at her alma mater BIC from 1987-1989.
-She also was instrumental in the success of the restaurant "Something Fishy" in Baltimore serving over 50 fish varieties daily from 1985-1987.
+She also was instrumental in the success of the restaurant "Something Fishy" in Baltimore, serving over 50 fish varieties daily, from 1985-1987.

 Nancy's other achievements include an ACF bronze medal in a Cold Foods competition in 1986.
 She also won Honorable Mention with the National Dairy Council for Best Ice Cream in 1992.
-Aditionally in 1992 she won second place in the National Pork Producers Council Contest, out of a blind recipe contest of 5000 contestants.
-Again in 2000 Nancy won the Mid-Atlantic region Pork Producers contest, and subsequently in 2004 the National Pork Board made her a celebrated chef which is considered their highest honor for a chef.
+Additionally in 1992, she won second place in the National Pork Producers Council Contest, out of a blind recipe contest of 5,000 contestants.
+Then in 2000 Nancy won the Mid-Atlantic Region Pork Producers contest, and subsequently in 2004 the National Pork Board made her a celebrated chef, which is considered their highest honor for a chef.
 In 1995, she was honored with an invitation to cook at the James Beard House, after being nominated for a James Beard Humanitarian Award the same year.
 She has done many cooking segments on television for the Food Network show "Ready Set Cook", The Today Show, ABC, PBS, as well as all the local Baltimore TV and Radio Stations.
-She has been named one of Maryland’s 100 most successful top women by Warfield's Business Record.
+Warfield’s Business Record has named her one of Maryland’s 100 most successful women.